kwirk/yidashcam/README.rst

 Also included is two applications:
  * ``python -m yidashcam`` puts the dash camera in a mode to allow live streaming from the dash camera.
- * *webapp* hosts a local web app to allow browsing of dash camera's stored video (requires Flask_).
+ * ``pyhon -m webapp`` hosts a local web app to allow browsing of dash camera's stored video (requires Flask_).

 License